 IVIG and IMIG as upstream neuroinflammation modulators — where the evidence stands, why a new delivery route may be mechanistically preferable, and what a clinical trial would need to show.

-See framework disclaimer belowEvery intervention in the Biology of Autism framework addresses a node somewhere along the cascade — from IDO1 inhibitors that reduce kynurenine shunting, to NAD⁺ precursors that restore SIRT1 function, to compounds that target the somatostatin brake directly.
+Every intervention in the Biology of Autism framework addresses a node somewhere along the cascade — from NAD⁺ precursors that restore mitochondrial energy to the six-layer infrastructure repair protocol that unlocks the G-protein cascade.
 Immunoglobulin therapy is different.
-It acts before the cascade loads — at the level of the cytokine environment that drives IDO1 upregulation in the first place.
+It acts before the cascade loads at its convergent node — at the level of the cytokine environment that drives both IDO1 activation and NF-κB-mediated SST-14 interneuron silencing simultaneously.

 IVIG has been studied in autism longer than almost any other biological intervention.
 A 2021 systematic review and meta-analysis by Rossignol and Frye, published in the Journal of Personalized Medicine, examined 27 publications reporting the therapeutic use of IVIG in individuals with ASD — including four prospective controlled studies, six prospective uncontrolled studies, and fifteen retrospective case series and reports.